MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capabilities.md

 | Bots |  Bots help to interact with your web service through text, interactive cards, and task modules.|
 | Messaging extensions | Messaging extensions help to interact with your web service through buttons and forms in the Microsoft Teams client.|

-For more information on Teams app capabilities, see [Understand app capabilities](~/concepts/capabilities-overview.md#app-capabilities).

 ## Prerequisite

 To add capabilities using Visual Studio Code, you must install Teams Toolkit V2.

 ## Limitations to add capabilities

-Currently, there are limitations with TeamsFx while adding more capabilities, you cannot add:
+Currently there are the following limitations with TeamsFx when adding more capabilities, you cannot add:

 * each project capability more than once
 * any capability if you start with a Tab application with SPFx